gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   - Select statements
   - Synchronous task suspension

   and does not emit compile-time diagnostics or run-time checks.
+For further details see :ref:`Elaboration_Order_Handling_in_GNAT`.

 .. index:: -gnatk  (gcc)